What Is the Object of a Preposition? (with Examples)

 - Half our life is spent trying to find something to do with the time we have rushed through life trying to save.
 (Will Rogers, 1879-1935) (In this example, the preposition relates to the noun clause the time we have rushed through life trying to save.
 The object of the preposition is time, which is the head noun.
 The word the is modifier.
 The clause we have rushed through life trying to save is also a modifier.
-It's an adjective clause.)
+It's an adjective phrase.)

-Read more about who & whom.
+Read more about who and whom.

-The object of a preposition cannot be the subject of a verb.
-Look at this example:
+(Reason 2) Making sure your subject and verb agree.The object of a preposition cannot be the subject of a verb.

 - A box of magazines are under the stairs.

 - A box of magazines is under the stairs.